 Bike Storage: Bikers should like our property as there is a side entrance that proceeds directly to the finished basement which is suitable for keeping their bikes.
 There is a bathroom and shower in the basement as well that could be useful for runners or others.
 The Ironman Triathlon starting point is across the street and the 24-mile Centennial trail passes directly in front of the house.
 And, yes, we have a large pasta pot.

 Family room & game room: To provide a break from the elegant main floor spaces the back porch was enclosed years ago, creating a casual and comfortable family area just off of the kitchen and breakfast nook.
 It contains an HDTV and DVDs as well as a broadband Internet connection for your laptop.
 See an earlier description of the game room located in the basement.
+We aim to accommodate families with children so, in addition to the game room with Wii, foosball, air hockey we provide a pack-n-play, high chair, stroller, 3 booster chairs, coloring books and crayons, board games, dollies, toy trucks, blocks, legos, giant legos, etc. Kids always love it and can whoop it up all they want with minimal disturbance of adults.
+For the elders, the West sunroom has a TV and blu ray, with French doors that can be closed to provide peace and quiet.

 City of Coeur d"Alene VRO License # 52225